 If your system mainly retrieves data rather than modifies it, you can create copies (replicas) of your main database.
 These copies handle read requests while the main database handles writes.
 This spreads out the workload and makes data retrieval faster since multiple users can fetch data from different copies simultaneously.

-6. Use a CDN for Static Assets
+6. Use a CDN for static assets

 Avoid serving static files like images, JavaScript, or CSS directly from your application server.
 Instead, offload them to a Content Delivery Network (CDN) such as Cloudflare or Amazon CloudFront.
 CDNs distribute and cache static content across a global network of edge servers, allowing files to be delivered from locations geographically closer to your users.